-Performance ratings contained in personnel evaluations conducted pursuant to a.
+a.
+Performance ratings contained in personnel evaluations conducted pursuant to b.
+Job performance;

 O.C.G.A. § 20-2-210, remediation plans, and job performance; performance ratings and annual evaluations for all employees not covered by O.C.G.A. § 20-2-210 (Administrative Rule [Employee Evaluation]);